PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `293 passed, 1 xfailed`; only the deliberately absent future owner is xfailed.
 Static checks pass, the raw/managed inventory remains 29/27, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The latest extraction gives post-cleanup SiNet pre-add/resize recovery and its adjacent CSP-attention pass one explicit shared-context owner.
+It preserves the existing order, forwards the exact `ModelIRPassContext` to the six-step SiNet owner, forwards the same model and `LayoutState` to CSP attention, and returns both complete raw results by identity.
+The lowerer records element `[1]` directly at the unchanged CSP phase, between the same very-late prune/reconcile and SA/PA MirrorPad phases.

+The implementation preserves both children, lowerer compatibility wrappers, the nested terminal-SiNet callback route, public interfaces, artifacts, dependencies, and TensorFlow isolation.
+The deliberately captured initial affected run reported `285 passed / 10 failed`; all failures were stale structure assertions caused by the ownership move.
+After owner-aware updates, focused `5`, affected `295`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Static checks pass, the raw/managed inventory decreases from 29/27 to 28/26, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.